godxkey/GibsS.github.io/README.md

 ### [Pet bot client](https://gibss.github.io/test/pet-bot-client/)

 A client for an online chat bot of my making.
 The bot is build using a trained sequence to sequence machine learning model.
 Have a go at it!
+Might require cloning the repository and running it locally as their might be CORS issues.